Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Introduction

-To capture nonstationary extremal dependence, { \cite{blanchet2011spatial}} suggest splitting the study domain into distinct subregions and fitting separate stationary extremal dependence models within each subregion, yielding a process that is inconsistent at the subregion boundaries.
+To capture nonstationary extremal dependence, \cite{blanchet2011spatial} suggest splitting the study domain into distinct subregions and fitting separate stationary extremal dependence models within each subregion, yielding a process that is inconsistent at the subregion boundaries.
 Locally-stationary processes are also used in the geostatistical literature by \cite{fuentes2001high, fuentes2002interpolation} and \cite{muyskens2022partition}.
-Based on the Bayesian information criterion or likelihood ratio test, these authors also propose a subregion-merging procedure to define the boundaries of the local processes.
+Using Bayesian information criteria (BIC) or a likelihood ratio test, these authors also propose a subregion-merging procedure to define the boundaries of the local processes.
 Such models can parsimoniously capture global nonstationarity.
-Alternatively, the spatial deformation approach, advocated by \cite{sampson1992nonparametric} in the geostatistical literature and by \cite{richards2021spatial} in the spatial extremes literature, maps the original spatial locations onto a latent space, where an assumption of stationarity and isotropy is reasonable.
+Alternatively, the spatial deformation approach, advocated by \cite{sampson1992nonparametric} in the geostatistical literature and by, e.g., \cite{richards2021spatial} in the spatial extremes literature, maps the original spatial sites onto a latent space, where an assumption of stationarity and isotropy is more reasonable.
 However, the estimation and interpretation of this deformed space can be challenging.
 A simpler approach is to define the latent space based on covariates, such as climate variables, rather than estimating it \citep{cooley2007bayesian}; this method strongly relies on the choice of covariates for the latent space.
-Another way of modeling nonstationary extremal dependence is to define a stationary model on an expanded space through multidimensional scaling \citep{chevalier2021modeling}, but computations and interpretation may be tricky.
+Another way of modeling nonstationary extremal dependence is to define a stationary model on an expanded space through multidimensional scaling \citep{chevalier2021modeling}, but computations and interpretation may be difficult.

+In the classical spatial setting, \cite{parker2016fused} adopt a local stationarity perspective and propose a computationally-efficient method for modeling global nonstationary spatial dependence using Gaussian processes (GPs).
+They first partition the domain of interest into a fine grid of subregions, then assign to each its own set of covariance parameters, and finally combine them into a global model through the nonstationary covariance function proposed by \cite{paciorek2006spatial}.
+Their method fixes the subregion partition and fits an overdetermined model to data, with LASSO regularization utilized to reduce the number of parameters. {\cite{sass2021flexible} also use these penalties to regularize nonstationary marginal parameters in the context of extremes.}